Oliver-Lack/Wordie-AI/readme.md

 6. Figure way to launch different agents based on new login app
 7. Finalise agent content
 8. backup log of json data as json and csv to cloud server.

+Measures of unpredictability required:
+1. joint probability of sequence and interactions (iterated exponent of the summed logprobs)
+2. prompt engineering score
+3. Human Perception of unpredictability (survey)
+4. zipf law score